 How To Use This Guide

-If you are only in Oxford for a day or so, start by reading our staff's suggestions for a good day out, then go on to browse the Visiting and Exploring section.
-You can find information on our most famous historic buildings and have a look at some Oxford pictures and cartoons.
+If you are only in Oxford for a day or so, start by reading our Sightseeing page, then then go on to browse our Staff Suggestions for a good day out.
+You can find information about the city's Museums and Galleries, plan a peaceful Walk by the Thames and have a look at some Oxford Pictures and Cartoons.
 There are also links to village websites, and other Oxford guides or virtual tours we think are fun.

 The practical note